firebase/genkit/README.md

 ## Genkit Developer UI

-Genkit’s developer UI is a local web app downloaded by the Genkit CLI tooling package that gives developers sandboxed runners the Genkit actions (models, prompts, retrievers, etc) configured in your local environment.
+Genkit’s developer UI is a local web app that lets you run Genkit actions (models, prompts, retrievers, etc) in your local environment.
+You can use it to prototype, develop, and test AI features locally, resulting in quick turn-around times.

 Key features: